Brit-Am Movement History

 A Brit-Am World Congress was held in the Hilton Hotel, Jerusalem, attended by people such as Clifford Smyth from Ulster, Bert Bryan from Jamaica, Binah from India, Steven Spykerman from England and several others from overseas along with inhabitants of the Holy Land.
 Later Rick Richardson hosted on two occasions Brit-Am Conferences in Jerusalem that were very well attended and highly successful.

-Eddie Chumney of Hebrew Roots for a long time was also a strong supporter.
-Eddie assisted us in publishing our works.
+Eddie Chumney of Hebrew Roots for a long time was a strong supporter of Brit-Am and assisted us in publishing our works.

 There were other contributors to our cause but we are not sure whether or not they would want their names made public.